Frequently Asked Questions

-- In addition, scholars participate in four fully funded summer enrichment activities valued at over $20,000.
-Summer activities are mandatory.
-The first experience (before freshman year) is a 5- week study abroad during UF’s summer B session.
-The final three experiences begin after spring classes and conclude by June 1, allowing scholars to participate in summer internships and research experiences.
+- In addition, scholars participate in four fully funded summer enrichment activities valued at over $20,000 in total.
+Summer enrichment activities are mandatory.
+The first experience (before fall semester 2024) is a one-week leadership expedition through the Hurricane Island Outward Bound School July 30-August 6, 2024.
+The final three experiences begin immediately after the spring semester each year and conclude in late May or early June, allowing scholars to participate in summer internships and research experiences.

 - Learn more about summer activities and meet our current scholars here.

 - What other benefits come with being a Lombardi Scholar or Stamps Scholar?

 - Intangible benefits of these programs include a strong scholar community of current students and alumni and networking opportunities with UF faculty and administration.

 - Scholars receive priority for course registration and placement in the Honors Village Residential Community.

 - May non-Florida residents apply?
 What about international students?

 Non-Florida residents, including international students, are welcome to apply.
 Note that an out-of-state tuition waiver is not a component of these awards.

 - What are some important dates?

 - The UF Common Application, including the Honors Program application question, must be submitted by November 1, 2023 to be considered for the Lombardi Scholarship and Stamps Scholarship.